pvandervelde/zinger/roadmap.md

 ## Goal

-To see progress as quickly as possible and constantly
+To see progress in high risk areas as quickly as possible and constantly

 ## Plan

---> WHAT IS THE EASIEST PROTOTYPE YOU CAN MAKE SO THAT YOU CAN SEE SOMETHING?

---> MAYBE USE ROS AND SIMULATION? **> for the software / sensors / goal reaching etc.

 Can use SCUTTLE for a lot of the software testing etc.